 Many of these subjects and papers are extra to those addressed in the book

-Politically, transsexuality is now where homosexual activism was in the 1980s and 1990s.There is nothing biologically fixed or determined about homosexuality or transsexuality, but transsexual activists are using the same arguments gay rights campaigners have been using for decades, viz.,transsexuals are a minority that needs protections on the basis of an intrinsic and unchangeable condition - like skin colour.
+Politically, transsexuality is now where homosexual activism was in the 1980s and 1990s.There is nothing biologically fixed or determined about homosexuality or transsexuality, but transsexual activists are now using the same arguments gay rights campaigners were using in the eighties and nineties, viz.,transsexuals are a minority that needs protections on the basis of an intrinsic and unchangeable condition - like skin colour.
 Transsexual activists are attempting to attribute their gender dysphoria to innate differences stemming from brain microstructure, hormones, genes and other biological factors.
 They want the state to pay for sex reassigment surgery on these grounds.
 As gay activism has successfully done, they may also pressure the American Psychological Association and sympathetic politicians to ban therapy on grounds it will be harmful.

 The same arguments against the biologically instrinsic nature of homosexuality that appear in My Genes Made Me Do It, and on this website, also apply to transsexuality.
 Though it is not the brief of this site to discuss transsexuality, it is a very safe assumption that the material here will be helpful to open-minded students of the subject.
 Hit the button below for transsexuality papers on this site.